 Yes!
 You can sign up for a tour in the merchandise room- day of, first come, first served.
 Cost is $5 is limited to 20 people.
 The tour lasts about an hour.
 Our tours are very popular so please plan ahead and arrive early if you are planning to take the tour.
 Please see the about us section of the website for tour times.
 Tours are offered Saturday at 1:30pm and 3:30pm.

-Unfortunately not, when you take a tour at Two Roads or Area Two you will be walking on our production floors where frequently there is hot water or liquids on the ground.
-For your safety, we ask that you wear closed-toe shoes ONLY on our tours.
+Unfortunately not, when you take a tour at Two Roads or Area Two you will be in our production area where frequently there is hot water or liquids on the ground.
+For your safety, we require that you wear closed-toe shoes on our tours.
 Also, please note safety glasses are also required and will be provided by Two Roads for anyone taking the tour.

 We do not ship beer directly to the consumer.

-Refer to the jobs page on our website for available positions.
+Refer to the careers page on our website for available positions.

 We only sell/serve Two Roads products at the brewery.

-Yes, we have soda available and a water cooler next to the merchandise room.
+Yes, we have our Non-Alcoholic IPAs available as well as soda and a water cooler next to the merchandise room.

-We don’t make a gluten free beer ourselves but we sell a gluten free beer at the bar.
+We don’t make a gluten free beer ourselves but we sell a gluten free beer at the bar and have our H2Roads Hard Seltzers available.

 Yes!
 We want to make sure that you’re drinking the freshest beer available so all beers will have a bottling date so you know when your exact beer was bottled.